mhxu1998/FlexCare/README.md

 + MIMIC-CXR-JPG 2.0.0
 + MIMIC-IV-NOTE 2.2

-Then follow the steps in [mimic4extract](mimic4extract/README.md) to build datasets for all tasks.
+Then follow the steps in [mimic4extract](mimic4extract/README.md) to build datasets for all tasks in directory [data].

-In addition, we use _biobert-base-cased-v1.2_ as the pretrained text encoder, please download files in https://huggingface.co/dmis-lab/biobert-base-cased-v1.2, and put them into the folder [mymodel/pretrained]
+In addition, we use _biobert-base-cased-v1.2_ as the pretrained text encoder, please download files in https://huggingface.co/dmis-lab/biobert-base-cased-v1.2, and put them into the directory [mymodel/pretrained]

 Model training
 ----